Theanine Content in Green Tea

 theanine

-According to Cooper, 3 to 4 cups of green tea contain 60 to 160 milligrams.
-Recent study by Foxe found that just 4 cups of green tea improve your focus on complicated task.
+According to Cooper, 3 to 4 cups of green tea contains 60 to 160 milligrams.
+A recent study by Foxe found that just 4 cups of green tea improves your focus on complicated tasks.

 It reaches the maximum levels in the blood between 30 minutes to 2 hours after ingestion.

-The United Kingdom Tea Council recommends drinking not more than 6 cups of tea a day as being safe for most healthy adults.
+The United Kingdom Tea Council recommends that 6 cups of tea a day or fewer is safe for most healthy adults.

 Scientists and doctors recommend drinking tea rather than taking supplements for a number of reasons.

 Tea contains more than 200 bioactive compounds.
-They often act in synergy (i.e. greater than the sum of their parts).
-Taking supplements is unlikely to be as beneficial as it is missing the whole package.
+They often act in synergy (i.e. the whole is greater than the sum of its parts).
+Taking supplements is unlikely to be as beneficial as drinking tea, as supplements do not contain these other compounds.

 Which Tea?